Death Duel of Kung Fu: Production and impact

 The movie was filmed in South Korea.
 Some of the locations took from the same location from the Secret Rivals.
 Once again Don Wong and John Liu teamed up together, except this time the villain was replaced to Eagle Han-ying instead of Hwang Jang Lee.
-Rumors have heard Hwang Jang Lee suppose to return to Don Wong and John Liu however being that Hwang Jang Lee was already working on in Hong Kong for the movies such as Dance of the Drunken Mantis and Hell`s Windstaff for 1979.
+Rumors have heard Hwang Jang Lee was supposed to return to Don Wong and John Liu however being that Hwang Jang Lee was already working on in Hong Kong for the movies such as Dance of the Drunken Mantis and Hell`s Windstaff for 1979.
 This results to give a leading villain role for Eagle Han who numerously worked for the low budget movies (such as Bruce Le`s Return of the Red Tiger.) in South Korea.
 The success of the movie will later give him more villain roles in Godfrey Ho`s movies.
 Nevertheless, this was John Liu`s last Korean and Hong Kong production film and will later working on Hong Kong industry.
 Don Wong however will later team up with Eagle Han once again in Quick Step Mantis and Wild Panther.